-There are so many details you have to cover when developing a new sewn product that it helps to have experienced professionals walk you through it.
+Apparel design and sewn product development is a complicated business.
+There are so many details you have to cover when developing a new product that it helps to have experienced professionals walk you through it.
 Most consulting is on an hourly basis and we will make sure that all charges are clearly laid out before we begin.
 We can recommend a plan of action that uses your time and money most efficiently.

 - Idea consultation

 - Fabrication development for function, style, quality and efficiency